-The UConnect[TM] system can be used with any Hands-Free Profile certified Bluetooth[TM] cellular phone.
+The UConnectTM system can be used with any Hands-Free Profile certified BluetoothTM cellular phone.
 See www.chrysler.com/uconnect for supported phones.
-If your cellular phone supports a different profile (e.g.,

-Headset Profile), you may not be able to use any UConnect[TM] features.
+If your cellular phone supports a different profile (e.g., Headset Profile), you may not be able to use any UConnectTM features.
 Refer to your cellular service provider or the phone manufacturer for details.

 The UConnectTM system is fully integrated with the vehicle's audio system.
-The volume of the UConnectTM system can either be adjusted from the radio volume control knob, or from the steering wheel radio control (right switch), if so equipped.
+The volume of the UConnectTM system can be adjusted either from the radio volume control knob, or from the steering wheel radio control (right switch), if so equipped.

-The radio display will be used for visual prompts from the UConnectTM system such as "CELL" or caller ID on certain radios.
+The radio display will be used for visual prompts from the UConnect $^{\text{TM}}$ system such as "CELL" or caller ID on certain radios.